 So easy!
 Simply bring a medium size potful of water to boil.
 Add the mint leaves and set a timer for 40 seconds.
 Drain the blanched leaves and run them under nice cold water to stop the cooking process.
-Then you’ll need to remove as much excess water as possible.
-I just squeeze the mint in your hands, then place it in a clean dish towel and roll it up to press out any extra water.
+Then you'll need to remove as much excess water as possible.
+I just squeeze the mint in my hands, then place it in a clean dish towel and roll it up to press out any extra water.

 What to do with mint pesto?